villhei/elixirtut/README.md

 On the first line we match an anonymous function accepting two parameters to a variable.
 The function just performs a multiplication for the arguments.

 The function is called by applying a the parameters `(3,5)` to the variable associated with the function.
-Notice that the arguments are separated by a dot `.` -  which is a requirement for calling anonymous functions.
+Notice that the arguments are separated from the variable by a dot `.` -  which is a requirement for calling anonymous functions in the case they get assigned to a variable.

 Unlike regular functions, anonymous functions can be declared outside a module.